 * * *

-And in all cases and at all times, cast aside the learned-helplessness that infects so much of modern life… the time is now for climate change solutions.
-No one else is going to do your part for you… never give up.
+And at all times, cast aside the “learned-helplessness” that infects so much of modern life… the time is now for action.

 * * *